-- understanding the strategy, goals, objectives and operating environment of the Group to assist in establishing an active risk management framework, including review of the risk appetite statement, overall current and future risk appetite and active risk management strategic plan; - establishing a framework and processes for ensuring compliance with relevant laws, regulations, standards and Company policies; - establishing a framework and processes for ensuring relevant risks within the Group are identified, assessed and managed within appropriate tolerances and risk appetite set by the Board; - assessing the effectiveness of the risk management framework within the Group; - developing procedures and documents that support the risk management framework; - monitoring the Group's risk management and compliance practices; and - ongoing risk management and reporting.
+- understanding the strategy, goals, objectives and operating environment of the Group to assist in establishing a risk management framework, including review of the risk appetite statement; - establishing a framework and processes for ensuring relevant risks within the Group are identified, assessed and managed within appropriate tolerances and risk appetite; - assessing the effectiveness of the risk management framework within the Group; - developing procedures and documents that support the risk management framework; - monitoring the Group's risk management and compliance practices; and ongoing risk management and reporting.

-A copy of the Executive Risk Committee minutes are made available to the next meeting of the GARCC.
+Minutes of the Executive Risk Committee meetings are made available to the GARCC.